 - 1. Medication must be ordered on the state approved form. - 2.
 The medication form must be completely filled out by the doctor and the parent. - 3.
 The first dose of any medication must be administered by the parent at home. - 4.
 Only afternoon medications will be given at school.
 Parents are required to give morning medications before leaving their child for the day. - 5.
-All prescription medications need to be in a prescription bottle with label and match the doctor's order. - 6.
-All medication is to be left with the office. - 7.
-Parents must provide a medication measuring cup or dropper marked for the appropriate dosage.
+All prescription medications need to be in a prescription bottle and match the doctor's order. - 6.
+Refrigerated medications must be placed in the locked box in the refrigerator in your child's room after being checked at the office.
+All other medications should be put in the locked box in your child's room except for an epipen. - 7.
+Epipens are to be given directly to the teacher - 8.
+Parents must provide a spoon or dropper marked for the appropriate dosage.

 Whenever possible, parents are requested to use medications that can be timed to be given twice a day.
-Please note that all oral medications including over the counter medication must be filled out by both the doctor and parent.